-Comparing eBPF and Kernel Modules for Application Vulnerability Detection and Attack Monitoring
+Comparing Features of eBPF and Kernel Modules for Vulnerability Detection and Attack Monitoring

-Which is better, eBPF or kernel modules for vulnerability detection and attack monitoring?
-Evidence points towards eBPF.
+Discover the difference between eBPF an kernel modules for vulnerability detection and attack monitoring.

 Both eBPF (extended Berkeley Packet Filter) and traditional kernel modules allow for extending the functionality of the Linux kernel.
 However, they differ significantly in terms of architecture, ease of use, safety, performance, and deployment.
 This post explores these two technologies in detail, comparing them across various factors and assessing their viability as a context capture tool for application security vulnerability detection and attack monitoring purposes.